wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/Reservations/guides/Reservation Lifecycle.md

 This article explains the available statuses, and how a reservation can progress using the Reservations API.

 Note:
-Reservations can also be created and progress through phases as a result of actions on a Wix site or dashboard.
+Reservations can also be created and progress through phases as a result of actions on your site or dashboard.
 For more information see the Wix Restaurants [Table Reservations articles](https://support.wix.com/en/table-reservations).

 ## Statuses
 The following statuses are listed roughly in order of their position in the reservation lifecycle: